adaltas/node-csv-docs/src/md/parse/options/on_record.md

 ## Usage

-The option takes a function which accepts two arguments: the input record and the context.
+The option takes a function which is called with two arguments: the input record and the context.
 The return value is the new record or is filtered if `null` or `undefined` are returned.

 ## Altering records